corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/notary-uniqueness-metrics.md

 * Backing store

 {{< note >}}
 The ledger uniqueness checker client service metrics are from the perspective of the notarization flow running on a notary virtual node.
-The uniqueness checker and backing store metrics are part of the uniqueness service which is running separately.
+The uniqueness checker and backing store metrics are from the perspective of uniqueness processing, which runs independently from flow processing.
 {{< /note >}}

 ## Ledger Uniqueness Checker Client Service